 Personal loans don’t let you string out payments forever, and their fixed rate and payments make budgeting easier.
 A personal loan for home improvements is almost always the best choice when you have a mid-range budget.

-Home equity loans vs. personal loans
+Home equity loan vs. personal loan for home improvement

 Chances are, you’ll get a considerably lower rate if you choose a home equity loan rather than a personal one.
 So why not go for that?